idangoldman/web/README.md

 ## Stack

-Built with [Quartz v4](https://quartz.jzhao.xyz/), with a few custom code lines.
+Generated with [Quartz v4](https://quartz.jzhao.xyz/), and a few custom code lines.
 Built and deployed via Forgejo Actions to Cloudflare Pages.
 You can read more on the whys and hows in my [notebook](https://idan.goldman.work/notebook/).

 ## Questions, suggestions, typos